 Dodgers prospect, ex-Arkansas commit Kendall George hurt while dodging bat dog

-The Los Angeles Dodgers’ Double-A affiliate, the Tulsa Drillers, are suspending their bat dog program after outfielder Kendall George was injured avoiding the dog heading back to the dugout earlier this week.
+The Los Angeles Dodgers’ Double-A affiliate, the Tulsa Drillers, is suspending its bat dog program.
+This comes after outfielder Kendall George was injured avoiding the dog heading back to the dugout earlier this week.

-Prior to the accident, the 36th overall pick in the 2023 MLB Draft was hitting for a .333 batting average with nine doubles, one home run, 16 RBI, and 26 stolen bases across 43 games (200 plate appearances).
+Prior to the accident, the 36th overall pick in the 2023 MLB Draft was hitting for a .333 batting average.
+He also had nine doubles, one home run, 16 RBI, and 26 stolen bases across 43 games (200 plate appearances).

-The Tulsa Drillers aren’t the first baseball team to employ a ‘bat dog’.
-One of the gimmicks that has added to the fun factor of minor league baseball over the years, multiple teams have had a ‘bat dog’ storm out of the dugout and retrieve a bat.
+The Tulsa Drillers aren’t the first baseball team to employ a ‘bat dog.’
+One of the gimmicks that has added to the fun factor of minor league baseball over the years is that multiple teams have had a ‘bat dog’ storm out of the dugout and retrieve a bat.
 It just so happened on this play that he may have left the dugout a bit early, nearly colliding with George.

 MiLB released scouting report on George prior to 2026 season